Compare DVI vs HDMI Connections

 Compare DisplayPort to HDMI

 High resolution support and high performance are standard features of DisplayPort, whereas these are optional premium features of HDMI.
-Business and enterprise customers may not want to implement all of the consumer electronics features that are required in HDMI products DisplayPort is designed to meet the future needs of the PC industry while preserving compatibility with HDMI.
+Business and enterprise customers may not want or need these feaures in HDMI.

 Using DisplayPort to HDMI Cables or Adapters

-Max resolution 1920 x 1080 up to 10ft. – DP-HDMI cables are not allowed by HDMI LLC and they have moved to have import of DP-HDMI blocked.
+DisplayPort to HDMI cables are not allowed by HDMI LLC and they have moved to have import of DP-HDMI blocked.
 DP-HDMI adapters however, are allowed.
 Then HDMI-HDMI cables would connect to the adapter.
 There are ‘passive’ and ‘active’ DP-HDMI adapters in the market today that support “HDMI 1.4” which can drive UHD 30fps.
 Cable length restrictions are the same as for any HDMI-HDMI connection.

 DVI can also support resolutions greater than 1080p, but with a maximum of 2560×1600.
 So if you compare a DVI cable to an HDMI cable on a television that supported 1080 max, the video would be identical.
 If your TV supports higher than 1080 res, the HDMI would show a sharper due to the higher resolution, but ONLY if your TV supports higher than 1080p.